yoshuawuyts/knowledge/js/webcomponents.md

 assert.equal(root.children[0].textContent, 'just now')
 ```

-## Reusable webcomponents
+## Reusable web components
-Probably the hardest part of building webcomponents is finding the right
+Probably the hardest part of building web components is finding the right
 abstractions for reusability.
 Since we're mostly extending prototypes it can be
 hard to find the correct abstractions for good base classes.
 In userland this
 is about the only interface you should need to expose: